 Number of photographs

 Applicants must use their judgment as to how many photographs adequately "tell the story" of their building.
 Large or complex projects often require more photographs to illustrate the various elements and areas the building and site.
+In all cases, applications must include photos that fully document the exterior and the interior of the historic building as well as its site and environment.

 Where replacement windows are proposed, applicants must demonstrate that the existing historic windows are deteriorated beyond repair.
 Detailed drawings of both the historic and the new windows must be submitted with the Part 2 application.
 Drawings must include the elevations and vertical and horizontal sections showing the windows in relationship to the wall assembly.
 Additional information is available in Documentation Requirements for Proposed Window Replacement.